arnaudmorin/bootstrap-openstack/README.md

 $ ./bootstrap.sh
 ```

-This will create 9 instances, connected to both public network (Ext-Net) and vRack (public), one for each OpenStack services (see architecture) and one deployer that you will use as jump host / ansible executor.
+This will create 9 instances, connected to an external network (Ext-Net) and two vRack networks (public and management).

+Each instance is going to be dedicated to one of the core OpenStack services (see architecture).

+You will also have a special instance named deployer which you will use as jump host / ansible executor.

 Wait for the instances to be ACTIVE.
 You can check the status with: